 ODE offers professional development opportunities for faculty and staff to support their online and hybrid course design and development.
 Online courses, webinars, face-to-face workshops, and training sessions concerning online teaching strategies and course design are offered throughout the semester.
-Faculty are notified of these opportunities through their CMU email.
+Faculty are notified of these opportunities through D2L Announcements and their CMU email.

 A faculty professional development curriculum is being developed to meet the increasing training needs of online faculty.
 This curriculum expands faculty training into five courses.
 This begins with a brief D2L Essentials course, followed by a three-week Online Teaching Essentials course.
-An Online Teaching Advanced course is in progress.
-This will be followed with interested faculty choosing to complete QM's Applying the Quality Matters Rubric and then the QM Peer Reviewer course.
-The implementation of the new curriculum will help improve faculty online teaching competencies systematically up to the QM Peer Reviewer level.
+Interested faculty may choose to complete Applying the Quality Matters Rubric, and an Advanced Online Pedagogy course is in development.
+This will prepare instructors who wish to pursue a QM Peer Reviewer certification.